 WizIQ is a solid choice for both academic and corporate learning.

-Shift is a platform for learning virtually that has a few unique features.
+Shift is an LMS website and online training platform for learning virtually that has a few unique features.
 One is that it works when not connected to the network, which can be a great advantage if you need to save on data on your phone.

 It also focuses on being hyper-targeted, engaging, and trackable.
 It sends the right training to learners at the right time while keeping them engaged and knowing which lessons are most difficult for them.